yueMaHello/TripClusterTool/README.md

 This is a [Nodejs](https://docs.npmjs.com/getting-started/installing-node) web application.
 The Weighted-Kmeans algorithm is used for clustering.
 The App can show clustering results after each iterations on the map.
+This is a simplified version of Travel Cluster Tool.
 ## Set Up
 #### From GitHub
 1. Download the folder